Interactive Design and Media (B.S.)

 - Demonstrate the process involved in planning and executing an interactive visual design.

-- Demonstrate the use of critical thinking skills to solve complex design problems on a formal level.
+- Use critical thinking skills to solve complex design problems on a formal level.

-- Demonstrate the ability to analyze and organize information and create effective archetypes, systems and prototypes that can address complex usability, web-thinking and navigational problems.
+- Analyze and organize information and create effective archetypes, systems and prototypes that can address complex usability, web-thinking and navigational problems.
 Demonstrate a broad understanding and proficiency in the role that current media, technology and development can play on solving design problems and changing the way we use, interact and communicate.

 - Demonstrate collaborative learning by working in teams and on interdisciplinary design projects

 - Appreciate cultural diversity and demonstrate the ability to serve society in a responsible and ethical way.